Adjustable Pressure Valve

 Subcutaneous catheter passers can break at welds or component assembly points, or due to extreme deformation of the malleable shaft.

 Sudden breakage can lead to trauma of tissues or organs, and damage to the shunt system.
 Instruments must be inspected prior to use to ensure continued integrity and functionality.
 Disposable instruments must never be reused, or injury to the patient and physician is possible.

-The Strata NSC valve is considered Magnetic Resonance Conditional in accordance with ASTM F2503.
+The Strata II valve is considered Magnetic Resonance Conditional in accordance with ASTM F2503.

 The results of the tests performed to assess magnetic field interactions, artifacts, and heating, indicated the presence of the valves evaluated should present no substantial risk to a patient undergoing an MRI procedure using the following conditions: